Explain like I’m five: Jekyll collections

 Everything that’s not a post or a page can be represented as a collection

-Collections add another possibility, or use-case outside of Jekyll’s post- and page-publishing functionality; and have the potential to bring Jekyll’s zen-like simplicity to all sorts of other types of content that aren’t dated (as with posts), but have a set relationship with one another (hence the name, “collection”).
+Collections add another possibility, or use-case outside Jekyll’s post- and page-publishing functionality; and have the potential to bring Jekyll’s zen-like simplicity to all sorts of other types of content that aren’t dated (as with posts), but have a set relationship with one another (hence the name, “collection”).
 If you’re familiar with traditional CMS’s, you can think of collections like WordPress custom post types or Drupal custom content types, except you do not need to program a specific class, learn any server languages, and the syntax used to specify them is very easily readable.

 What then, might you use collections for?
 Let’s say you’re making a site for a bakery and want to list the different cupcakes varieties you sell.
 You might use a collection called “cupcakes”.
 You’d create a _cupcakes folder, and would add chocolate.md or vanilla.md to it.
 And just like posts or pages, your list of cupcakes would be accessible as site.cupcakes.